lingtalfi/Light_BMenu/doc/api/Ling/Light_BMenu/Service/LightBMenuService.md

     It's an array of menuType => directInjectors.

     With:
-    - menuType: string, the menu type (see [conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md) for more details)
+    - menuType: string, the menu type (see [bmenu conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md) for more details)
     - directInjectors: BMenuDirectInjectorInterface[]|callable[], an array of direct injectors, each of which being either a BMenuDirectInjectorInterface instance, or a php callable which take two arguments: the menuStructureId and the LightBMenu instance.